HyLambda/intro/README.md

   <!-- About Me Text -->
   <p>
+    I am currently a PhD candidate at the Department of Mathematics, Northwestern University.
     My primary research interest lies at the interface of spectral geometry and dynamical systems focusing on the spectral and dynamical invariants arising in inverse spectral theory.
     I studied under the late Steve Zelditch and later worked independently with partial guidance from Jared Wunsch and Elton P. Hsu at Northwestern University.
 The premise of my thesis and on-going research endeavors center on the spectral analysis of unitary operators